 The Sport and Entertainment Management Department offers a limited number of graduate assistantships to MSEM students.
+Graduate assistants will help with research, teaching, and / or other departmental tasks for 10 – 20 hours per week in exchange for a stipend.
+In addition to the stipend, out-of-state students awarded a graduate assistantship will receive in-state student tuition rates.
 To apply for an assistantship, simply indicate "yes" when asked if you desire to be considered for an assistantship during the online application process.
-Students awarded a graduate assistantship will assist with research, teaching, and/or other departmental tasks for 10 – 20 hours per week in exchange for a stipend.
-In addition to the stipend, out-of-state students awarded a graduate assistantship will receive in-state student tuition rates.
 Other financial aid may be available outside the department.
-Applicants should contact The Office of Student Financial Aid and Scholarships.
+Applicants should contact the Office of Student Financial Aid and Scholarships.

 Application Deadlines and Entry Terms

 Admission to the program is competitive and limited to 30 new students per year.
-Application deadlines are firm and all materials must be submitted by these deadlines.
-Applications from international students must be submitted 30 days prior to these deadlines.
+Application deadlines are firm and all materials must be in before the deadline.

 For students without undergraduate degrees in sport management, entertainment management, business administration or a related discipline, prerequisite courses in the areas of sport and entertainment finance, sport and entertainment marketing, and sport and entertainment accounting must be taken.
-These courses are offered during the Summer II term at the University of South Carolina and must be successfully completed prior to a student beginning the program in the Fall.
-Dates for the Summer II term are listed on the Official Five-Year Academic Calendar.
+These courses are offered during the Summer II term at the University of South Carolina.

-Deadlines for financial aid other than departmental graduate assistantships may differ from those listed above.
-For these deadlines, please consult with the Office of Student Financial Aid and Scholarships.
+For financial aid and scholarship deadlines, please consult with the Office of Student Financial Aid and Scholarships.